Debug messages of psdimages.cpp go to stdout instead of stderr

 This would even allow to use a std::ostrstream to collect all debug messages to show them in a GUI rather than having them always written to stdout or stderr.

-#3 Updated by Andreas Huggel almost 8 years ago
+#3 Updated by Andreas Huggel about 8 years ago

 Debug output is not really standardized yet, but spelling out a convention is easy, now that we have LogMsg:

 EXV_DEBUG macro instead of any std output stream and be enclosed in

 #ifdef DEBUG blocks (similar to how warnings and errors are now handled).
 For example:

 #ifdef DEBUG EXV_DEBUG << std::hex << "resourceId: " << id << std::dec << " length: " << size << "\n"; #endif

 LogMsg::setLevel(debug) and can optionally set its own log message handler to do with the output whatever it wants.

 Coming up with a guideline for the kind of debug output that should be in the code is more difficult.
 The way I use debug output myself usually is to find out what's going on in some very specific situation.
 This kind of debug output is generally not interesting in a more general context.